FreezeWarp/freeze-messenger/README.md

 Note that, at present, the following primary login systems are available:

 -   __PHPBB 3__, which provides username formatting, email, usergroups, and avatar.
 It also provides emoticons.
+-   __MyBB 1.8__, which provides username formatting, email, usergroups, and avatar.
+It also provides emoticons.
 -   __vBulletin 3/4__, which provides username formatting, email, usergroups, and avatar.
 It also provides emoticons.
 Additionally, if a user's primary usergroup is a banned usergroup, they will be marked as banned.
 -   __vBulletin 5__, which provides username formatting, email, usergroups, and avatar.
 It also provides emoticons.
 Additionally, if a user's primary usergroup is a banned usergroup, they will be marked as banned.